androguard/androguard/docs/intro/sessions.rst

 automated analysis and want to analyse certain files later.

 There are several ways to work with sessions.
-The easiest way is to use :meth:`~androguard.misc.AnalyzeAPK` with a session:
+The easiest way is to use :func:`~androguard.misc.AnalyzeAPK` with a session:

 .. code-block:: python